Peking-Westlake Geometric Analysis Seminar (Spring 2025)

 • The schedule is shown in the following table and you can find the details of the planned talks below this table.

-Speaker: Dr. Kai Xu (徐恺) Speaker: Dr. Junrong Yan (颜俊榕) Speaker: Prof. Yiyue Zhang (张一岳) Speaker:
+Speaker: Dr. Mingyang Li Speaker: Dr. Xuwen Zhang (张旭文) Speaker: Prof. Ruobing Zhang Speaker:

 Speaker: Speaker: